-Amanda Heath is an artist and certified business mentor who has helped many other creators set the pillars for a successful art practice that is profitable and allows them to explore their artistic impulses with freedom.
+Amanda Heath is an artist and certified business mentor who has helped many other creators establish the pillars for a profitable art practice that allows them to freely explore their artistic impulses.

-This business and artistic philosophy drove her to create “Thriving Artists Business School (TABS)”, an online business school where creators learn how art and business intersect to empower themself and take control not only of their careers but also their financial stability.
+This business and artistic philosophy drove her to create “Thriving Artists Business School (TABS),” an online business school where creators learn how art and business intersect to empower themselves and take control of their careers and financial stability.

-In this exclusive interview for ArtPlacer, Amanda Heath sat down to talk about what are the business and marketing aspects every artist should know to monetize their craft, and even how to find that sweet spot of balance between profitability and creativity.
+In this exclusive interview for ArtPlacer, Amanda Heath discusses the business and marketing aspects every artist should know to monetize their craft and how to find that sweet spot between profitability and creativity.

 Keep reading to learn how this business perspective can boost your artistic journey.